davidclough/node/_documents/javascript-guide/javascript-guide.md

 #### Variables
 JavaScript is run using `top-down evaluation`.
 Put simply, variables must have been declared before they are used.

 The above is certainly true in strict mode.
-If you are not using strict mode the rules are more relaxed but you may end up with some "hard to detect" errors.
+If you are not using strict mode, hoisting makes things more relaxed but you may end up with some "hard to detect" errors.

 Write your code with the intention of it being evaluated like this.
 Do not rely on hoisting tricks to "make your life easier".

-> It is safest to stick with the idea of physically declaring functions before they are called.
-Using function expression syntax helps as, although the function variable declaration may end up being hoisted, its initialisation will remain in the same location and you should see that the function is undefined if you try to use it before you have initialised it.

-> If you are not using `strict mode` ([more](#style-strict-mode) about this later) the runtime will implicitly create the variable for you, a situation can cause "hard to find" errors and which sensible people want to avoid.
+> If you are not using `strict mode` ([more](#style-strict-mode) about this later) the runtime will implicitly create the variable for you, a situation that can cause "hard to find" errors and which sensible people want to avoid.

 #### File Organisation
 Generally you will separate the JavaScript you write into separate files.
 In a web page, the contents of JavaScript files will be evaluated in the order in which they have been referenced, e.g. via <a href="#style-script-tag">&lt;script&gt; tags</a> or by including bundles using .NET `Scripts.Render` calls.

-It is as though the contents of all the files have been concatenated into one big file which is then evaluated using in the top-down manner mentioned earlier.
+It is as though the contents of all the files get concatenated into one big file which is then evaluated using in the top-down manner mentioned earlier.

 ### <a name="language-functions"></a>Functions
 A function allows you to define a piece of functionality which accepts parameters and returns a value.
 In JavaScript they are actually objects.
 Three of the most important methods of the Function object are `call()`, `apply()` and `bind()` (see [MDN - Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function)).
 We will see how these are used later.